DVM000/plugin-exosonde-lorawan/README.md

 - CRC-8 validation to ensure packet integrity.
 - Decodes multiple measurement parameters from each packet and extract parameter names, units, and values.
-- Publishes encoded and compressed data.
+- Publishes encoded and compressed data, along with its actual measurement timestamp.

 ## Example Decoded Output